rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 A _file system_ **FS** is in charge of the following actions:

 * Securing access and modification rights to files;
-* Manipulate files: create, read, modify and delete;
+* Manipulating files: create, read, modify and delete;
-* Locate files on the disk;
+* Locating files on the disk;
-* Manage partition space.
+* Managing partition space.

 The Linux operating system is able to use different file systems (ext2, ext3, ext4, FAT16, FAT32, NTFS, HFS, BtrFS, JFS, XFS, ...).